-Our high standards in environmental, health and safety (EHS) matters are aimed at zero injuries among employees and contractors, and products and solutions that are safe and reliable to use.
-The company is also committed to continuous improvement in its environmental and social performance to avoid causing harm to the communities close to its operations.
+Our high standards in environmental, health and safety (EHS) matters are aimed at zero injuries among employees and contractors, and our products and solutions are designed to be reliable and safe to use.
+Wärtsilä offers solutions with zero or very low levels of emissions, and which comply to even the strictest local emission regulations, thus contributing positively to air quality while minimising the impact on people's health.
+We are also committed to continuous improvement in our environmental and social performance to avoid causing harm to the communities close to our operations.

-Wärtsilä contributes to sustainable economic growth by promoting global corporate citizenship, an inclusive corporate culture, and local employment.
+We contribute to sustainable economic growth by promoting global corporate citizenship, an inclusive corporate culture, and local employment.
 Continuous learning and self-development are encouraged by offering a wide range of competence development options at all levels of the organisation.